DilnozaBobokalonova1/kv_rust_store/README.md

 ## Design Considerations

-- **SSD Wear Minimization:** Recognizing the wear-out mechanism of SSDs, the store checks for existing data before writing to the disk, reducing unnecessary write operations.
-- **Batch Writes:** Facilitates batch writes, leveraging the efficiency of SSDs in handling larger, less frequent writes compared to multiple small, frequent ones.
+- **Batch Writes:** Gives option for batch writes and deletes, leveraging the efficiency of SSDs in handling larger, less frequent writes compared to multiple small, frequent ones.
 This strategy extends the SSD's lifespan and improves write efficiency.
-- **Write Buffering:** Offers optional write buffering in RAM, allowing aggregation and optimization of write operations before they are committed to disk.
-This approach ensures efficient use of write cycles, writing only final or necessary data to the SSD.

 ## Implementation Details